darktjm/gamesup/README.md

 Note that to install, I just use the installer and install it as if it were a native game, and then I move things around to have the correct directory structure.
-I suppose I should have an `ags-gameprep` and `scummvm-gameprep`, but it's not that much trouble to just move things around.
+I suppose I should have a `scummvm-gameprep`, but it's not that much trouble to just move things around.

 Some games require additional work, such as Return To Zork; see the gog forum for details.